Plants fade with the season.

 is a project about moments that might otherwise pass without notice.
 I would like to suggest to the viewer that the end of a life cycle is neither “good” nor “bad”, but something that simply “is”.

-Can’t make the show?
-You can order a premium copy of the book at Blurb.
+Miss the show?
+You can order a premium copy of the book at Blurb, or the Expanded Edition, with additional images and printed on textured, fine art paper, also from Blurb.

 When the Mine Runs Dry